 “Keep it for me until I am able to go home,” he said.
 I nodded, later adding it to the small pile of items I am safeguarding for him until he is able to return to the Kingdom in the Sky.

-*The name has been changed to protect identity.
+*Name has been changed to protect identity.

 Banner photo by Kim Harrisberg.